 - Negotiate insurance – if you live in a province where you can buy car insurance from a private provider, contact multiple brokers and shop around online for the best rates.
 There’s a big difference in price for the exact same type of product.

-- Buy used, and look for good deals: The first few cars that I bought, I owned them for over a year and sold them for at least the same amount that I purchased it for.
+- Buy used, and look for good deals: The first few cars that I bought, I owned them for over a year and sold them for at least the same amount that I purchased them for.
 If you buy new, you will not get even close to what you paid for, since the first few years of depreciation on your car are the heaviest.

 - Avoid buying premium fuel cars: Have you seen gas prices lately?
 Premium fuel is super expensive now!

-- Aim for a three to five year-old used vehicle: The average new car loses between 20-25% of its value in the first year alone.
+- Aim for a three to five-year-old used vehicle: The average new car loses between 20-25% of its value in the first year alone.
 By buying a car that’s a few years old, you can still not worry much about maintenance and have a relatively new car.